huyxdang/Emoji-Bench-Code/README.md

 - `score_continuation.py`
 - `preview_dataset.py` — terminal-friendly row preview
 - `judge_continuation.py` — runs the LLM judge over a predictions directory and emits `judge.jsonl`
-- `generate_reconvergent_dataset.py`, `evaluate_model.py` — legacy `E-RECONV` pipeline
+- `generate_reconvergent_dataset.py`, `evaluate_model.py` — legacy reconvergent pipeline (earlier experiment, preserved but unused)

 ## Why Emojis?

 Emoji symbols make the formal systems visually legible while keeping them novel.
 A model may know `1 + 1 = 2` from training, but it does not come pre-trained on a fresh symbolic system such as `🌸 (+) 🤗 = 👋`.
 The benchmark could use any abstract labels (earlier numeric relabelings produced similar behavior) but emojis make the tasks easier to inspect and discuss.

-## Why `E-CONTINUE`?
+## Design Choices

-Earlier versions of this project tested multiple error types and an "audit this full derivation" interface (`E-RECONV`, a reconvergent error where the final answer stays correct).
-The project has shifted to `E-CONTINUE` because:
+Three choices shape the task and together keep it from being gameable:

 - **Continuation is the real-world failure mode** — agents keep working on tasks without being prompted to check for errors.
+We simulate that directly rather than asking "find the mistake."
 - **No explicit `check-for-errors` instruction** preserves the unprompted self-detection signal.
 - **Non-convergent injection** forces the model to actually examine the transcript rather than comparing endpoints.

-The `E-RECONV` machinery is still in the repo (`reconvergent_error_injector.py`, `reconvergent_dataset.py`, `evaluate_model.py`) because the prior published Hugging Face dataset `huyxdang/emoji-bench-e-reconv-1000` is still usable with it.
-New work targets `E-CONTINUE`.
+Earlier experiments in this repo tested alternative error types and an "audit this full derivation" interface; the corresponding generator/evaluator modules (`reconvergent_error_injector.py`, `reconvergent_dataset.py`, `evaluate_model.py`) are preserved but not part of the current benchmark.

 ## Contributing